 4. Secure-mark your belongings

-Buy an ultraviolet marker pen to personalise all of your belongings with your postcode and house number.
-Marking your belongings may put burglars off as it will make items harder to sell, and can help the police investigate crimes and prosecute criminals.
+Buy an ultraviolet marker pen to personalise all your belongings with your postcode and house number.
+Marking your belongings may put burglars off, as it makes items harder to sell.
+It can also help police investigate and prosecute criminals.